2023 Best Value Nursing Associate Degree Schools in the Middle Atlantic Region

 Union County College undergraduate students pay an average of $10,562 in tuition and fees each year.
 The average amount in student loans that nursing majors at Union County College take out while working on their Associate Degree is $28,481.

-Out-of-state tuition fees for undergraduate students at HACC are $9,818 per year.
+The average tuition and fees for an out-of-state undergraduate student at HACC are $9,818 a year.
 On average, nursing graduates from HACC take out $31,597 in student loans while working on their Associate Degree.

 Full Nursing at Harrisburg Area Community College Report

-Fulton-Montgomery Community College ranked #16 on this year’s Best Value Nursing Associate Degree Schools in the Middle Atlantic Region list.
+Fulton-Montgomery Community College came in at #16 in this year’s edition of the Best Value Nursing Associate Degree Schools in the Middle Atlantic Region ranking.
 FM is a small public school located in the rural area of Johnstown.

-FM undergraduate students pay an average of $5,718 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at FM are $5,718 a year.
 The average amount in student loans that nursing majors at FM take out while working on their Associate Degree is $25,440.

 Full Nursing at Fulton-Montgomery Community College Report